guiiim/portfolio-netlify/content/about/experience.md

     date_end: '2022-02-28'
     description: |2-
           Member of multidisciplinary team focused on management, execution and prospection of innovation projects.
-          Development of User Stories and Product Backlog, subsequent performance in Refinement, for scope definition of projects across manufacturing.
+          Development of User Stories and Product Backlog, for scope definition of projects across manufacturing.
           Development of RPAs to automatize daily routines, with reduction of 40 hours per month of activities.
-          Responsible for the definition and execution of Business Intelligence project for Human Resources area, with reduction of 60 hours per month of activities.
+          Responsible for the definition and execution of Business Intelligence project for Human Resources area.
-          Responsible for the definition and management of digitalization project for Production Planning area, with reduction of 80 hours per month of activities.
+          Responsible for the definition and management of digitalization project for Production Planning area.
-          Responsible for the execution of automatization project for Production Performance area, with reduction of 10 hours per month of activities.
+          Responsible for the execution of automatization project for Production Performance area.
           Use of agile methodology (SCRUM and Kanban) for project execution, and traditional (waterfall) for project management.
           Use of Design Thinking methodology with stakeholders to process mapping, problem definition and activities scope.